The Grizzlies: White saviour questions

 The film has been the subject of analysis as to whether or not it fits into the concept of the white saviour narrative in film.
 According to producers Alethea Arnaquq-Baril and Stacey Aglok MacDonald, de Pencier was conscious of the potentially problematic racial aspect to the story, and worked with them to ensure that the screenplay centred the perspectives of Inuit youth and did not fall into white savior tropes; however, the film has still been analyzed by some film critics through a white savior lens.

 Murder of Emerald MacDonald

 On May 3, 2021, the actress playing Miranda Atatahak, Emerald MacDonald, was found murdered outside a cabin in Kugluktuk, Nunavut.
 MacDonald, sister of producer Stacey Aglok MacDonald, was last seen in Kugluktuk on April 30, buying supplies to go to her family's cabin for the weekend.
 "Our hearts go out to Emerald’s family, friends, fans around the world, and to the whole community of Kugluktuk.
 It’s hard to imagine the hilarious, energetic, sensitive, sharp, inimitable, and incomparable Emerald is gone," posted director/producer Miranda de Pencier and producer Alethea Arnaquq-Baril on Twitter.
 MacDonald's death comes in the midst of the Missing and Murdered Indigenous Women (MMIW) crisis.

+In May of 2024, a man was convicted of MacDonald's murder after a 3-day trial.